Motion-o: Trajectory-Grounded Video Reasoning: Introducing Motion-o

 \subsection{Training Pipeline}

 Our training follows the standard two-stage paradigm~\cite{meng2025open,feng2025video} with minimal modifications, while introducing Motion-o as a format-level extension that explicitly supervises and rewards trajectory transition.
-We first teach the model to emit well-formed motion descriptors as part of the reasoning trace through supervised fine-tuning (SFT) and then directly optimize motion correctness and visual grounding through reinforcement learning (RL).
+We first teach the model to emit well-formed motion descriptors as part of the reasoning trace through SFT and then directly optimize motion correctness and visual grounding through RL.

 \textbf{Stage 1: Supervised Fine-Tuning.} We fine-tune Qwen2.5-VL-7B~\cite{bai2025qwen} on the motion-augmented STGR data described above.
 Using standard cross-entropy optimization, the model learns to produce \texttt{<motion/>} tags as a structured continuation of spatio-temporal evidence chains: after grounding multiple observations of an object with \texttt{<obj><box><t>}, it emits a self-closing \texttt{<motion obj="..." dir="..." speed="..." scale="..."/>} that summarizes the trajectory connecting those observations.
 Beyond offline data augmentation, the only additional requirement in this stage is a system prompt instruction that specifies the tag schema and allowed attribute values.
 This stage establishes (i) strict format validity (\texttt{<think>/<answer>} and tag well-formedness), (ii) spatio-temporal grounding syntax, and (iii) the motion descriptor schema, ensuring the policy enters RL with stable, parseable trajectory reasoning traces.